-“Classic Dutch” is a panorama of classical music composed or performed in the Netherlands through the centuries.
+“Classic Dutch” is a panorama of classical music, composed or performed in the Netherlands through the centuries.
 Most of the music in this series was selected from among the huge wealth of recordings made by Radio Netherlands’ own Music Department.
-In each program presenter Hélène Michaud speaks with a guest conductor, composer or music performer.
+In each programme, presenter Hélène Michaud speaks with a guest conductor, composer or music performer.

 Produced and presented by Hélène Michaud.

 This program was first broadcast December 14, 2002.